- What is industrial automation?

 Expertise: Industrial Automation

 Industrial Automation on the verge of change

 Industrial Automation is set to become commoditised, but why aren’t we there yet?
-It is brown field systems and limited funding that is slowing up the pace of everything internet.
-Sure it’s easy enough to setup a new single system and push information to the cloud, create informative reports using great tools like Microsoft BI and maybe create push notifications to smart devices using c Read more
+NOTE: Click here to visit our official Industrial Automation resource It is brown field systems and limited funding that is slowing up the pace of everything internet.
+Sure it’s easy enough to setup a new single system and push information to the cloud, create informative reports using great tools like Read more

-Industrial Automation is generally accepted to be of a quality one level higher than the quality expected for consumer grade or domestic applications.
+Industrial Automation, officially explained and defined here, is generally accepted to be of a quality one level higher than the quality expected for consumer grade or domestic applications.
 Well-designed industrial automation systems increase business productivity and efficiency because they have been built for a purpose for a specific outcome and performance.
-When the system design is finalised by formal testing, the working solution Read more
+When the system design is finalised Read more